 Benthic Invertebrate Workshop

-In 3 - Fall, Fauna, Featured, News, People, Sweetwater Form Nature Reserve, Training & Education by couchiching
+In 3 - Fall, Fauna, Field notes, News, People, Sweetwater Form Nature Reserve, Training & Education by couchiching

 Have you ever thought about what a baby mosquito looks like or where a young dragonfly spends its days?
 For many insects, their story begins underwater.
 Eggs laid in or near the water hatch, and the larval insect is born into their new watery reality.
 They find a home amongst the sediment – leaves, wood, sand, pebbles and other debris settled at the bottom of the water.
 It is here that the young bug will grow, molt, eat, and avoid being eaten.
 While mosquito larva only takes 4-14 days before they spread their wings and take to the air, larger dragonfly species may spend up to 7 years in their larval form.